 - Controller Vibration

-While these settings are fine when playing through the campaign, they’re an unnecessary distraction when attempting to up your game in Verdansk.
+While these settings are fine when playing through a single-player campaign, they’re an unnecessary distraction when attempting to up your game in Caldera.

-Want even further control over your settings?
-Read on to find out all you need to know about everything from Deadzone, to Use/Reload Behavior and ADS Multipliers.
+So if you’re chasing tight-knit control over your settings, then read on to find out all you need to know about everything from Deadzone, to Use/Reload Behavior, and ADS Multipliers.

 |ADS Sensitivity Multiplier (Low)||0.80|